Faith Goldy: Early career and Sun News Network

 Goldy's media career began when she appeared as a commentator on a commentary show hosted by Michael Coren on the Crossroads Television System.

-She became a staff writer for The Catholic Register in June 2011 after completing a mentorship program hosted by the newspaper in 2008-09.
+She became a staff writer for The Catholic Register in June 2011 after completing a mentorship program hosted by the newspaper in 2008–09.
 Around the same time she began contributing columns to the National Post and appearing on panels hosted by Corus Entertainment's John Oakley Show.

-Goldy's first big public exposure came in September 2012 when she was hired as a reporter with the Sun News Network, which lasted until the network went off the air on February 2015.
+Goldy's first big public exposure came in September 2012 when she was hired as a reporter with the Sun News Network, which lasted until the network went off the air in February 2015.

 Her reporting was made from a social conservative viewpoint that opposed abortion and gun control in Canada.
 During one segment in 2014, she called on Pope Francis to excommunicate Justin Trudeau, who is a Roman Catholic, for the Liberal Party leader's "extremist" views on abortion.
 In another segment, Goldy and Coren criticized schools that were opening gender-neutral restrooms for transgender students.

 During this time she also began appearing as a news commentator on CFRB 1010 AM, co-hosted a ZoomerMedia show with Conrad Black, and briefly returned to The Catholic Register as a columnist.